By Guest Blogger Kelly Kingston of Share the Stoke Foundation

 We were told we would have 100 waves and that we could choose how we wanted them.
 We could have rights, lefts and split peaks.
 We chose 25 rights, 25 lefts and 50 split peaks.
 Next time I will choose a different combination.
 More on that later.
 The folks there asked us if we had any music we wanted to play.
 Of course as surfers we had the standard Jack Johnson, Donavon and Bob Marley combo going on the speakers.
 It was really cool having our own playlist rocking while we were there.

 At last, our first guy got in the water and waited for the first wave.
 My heart was racing just watching.
 Finally, we heard this huge swoosh noise and a wall of water rose up, and he paddled and took off.
 It looked pretty good.
 I was up next so I walked down the steps and paddled over on my 5’11 Quad to the right side so I could get my left.
 I wasn’t quite sure of where to sit.
 I definitely didn’t want to miss a wave, because you never ever wanna see a wave go unridden.
 I heard the swoosh, I paddled and I took off.
 I couldn’t get around the white water, and it was mushy.
 The guy we were with had surfed the lagoon many times and said something wasn’t right with the wave.
 We talked to the technician on board and in a few minutes he had it fixed and granted us 20 extra waves.
-Suddenly this light lit up all around him up to the heavens.
+Suddenly this light lit up all around him.
 He became the wave fairy, and we all loved him.

 The next wave I got was much different than the first.
 This one had a nice wall on it.
 I did about three turns before I kicked out.
 I thought I had found heaven.
 I couldn’t stop smiling.
 I sat at the end of the pool and watched the next guy go.
 I was very impressed that we were surfing a mechanical head high wave with just us on it.
 After we surfed all the lefts, it was time to surf the rights.
 I got my first one and loved it.
 Same kinda story, got about three lip hits then kicked out and walked back to get in line.
 I loved the rights and lefts and getting to surf them all to yourself.